NT

 Conservation Actions Proposed

 Gather data on the impacts of international and national trade.
 Revise the population estimate.
-Calculate rates of forest loss within its altitudinal and geographic range using satellite imagery and remote sensing techniques.
+Continue to use remote sensing data to quantify the extent and acuity of forest loss and degradation.
 Effectively protect significant areas of suitable forest at key sites, in both strictly protected areas and community led multiple use areas.

 Acknowledgements